-Besides Lester (ne Luster), my father’s other siblings were Aaron, Amy, George, Joseph (first name, Henson), Lenora, Lillian, Lottie, Ora and two other unknown half-brothers whom Will sired after my grandmother died.
+Besides Lester (ne Luster) and my father, Earl, their other siblings were Aaron, Amy, George, Joseph (first name, Henson), Lenora, Lillian, Lottie, Ora and two other unknown half-brothers whom Will sired after my grandmother died.
 Lester, the third-born, had all the characteristics and maladies that did not suggest future longevity.
 He was sickly from birth and plagued by migraines from an early age.
-But now he’s survived all his siblings and is the oldest and longest-living relative of our family.
+But he managed to survive all his siblings and was the oldest and longest-living relative of our family.
 I never knew Uncle George (he died before I was born) or my alcoholic Aunt Lillian, who died when I was very young.
 But I knew and spent time with Uncles Joe and Aaron and Aunts Amy and Lenora, who lived in South Bend (and died there) and Aunt Ora, who lived in Kansas City.
 Aunt Lottie remained in Cairo.

 I have a few notable relatives from the Henson side of the family, the most famous being explorer Matthew Henson [1866-1955], who actually was the co-discoverer of the North Pole in 1909.
 It has been proven that Henson actually got that first, but being a member of Peary’s expedition, naturally Peary received all the credit, initially.
 Matthew was Grandma Minnie’s uncle, therefore my great-great uncle.
 As a result of Matthew’s time spent in the Arctic regions and eventual cohabitation with the local aborigines, there are a bunch of Eskimo Henson cousins still residing up there, none of whom I have ever met, of course.

 I suspect that Josiah Henson, the original “Uncle Tom,” is my ancestor as well.
 You see, great-granddaddy Syrus had a brother named Josiah, but they were separated during slave times and never saw each other again.
 Josiah eventually escaped to Canada and became a preacher and lecturer.
 He happened to meet Harriet Beecher Stowe while she was there doing research and interviewing slaves and former slaves to get background on the book she was writing.
 He must have impressed her enough to become the inspiration for the title character in her famous novel, Uncle Tom’s Cabin.
 Although, I suppose, it is possible, however unlikely, that there was another Josiah Henson around about the same time, until I learn otherwise, I’d like to think that this noted one was my great-great uncle.